The human body is fascinating, and many of us are keen to learn everything we can about the unseen processes that take place inside us.

 6. Your Diet and Salt Intake

-If you eat a lot of salt in your diet, you’ll need to pee sooner and more frequently after you’ve had a drink.
+If you eat a lot of salt in your diet, you may need to pee sooner and more frequently.

 Excess salt needs to be diluted by water in the body.
 So, when we eat salty foods, our bodies store more water for this job.
 When the salt is processed, this water fills up the bladder, increasing the frequency of irritation.